What Exactly is a Herniated Disc or Ruptured Disc?

 There are many variables the jury must consider when reaching their conclusion.

-Symptoms of a Herniated or Bulging Disc May Not Happen Overnight
+Symptoms of a Herniated Disc May Not Happen Overnight

-If you’ve been involved in an accident, you may not feel the symptoms of a herniated or bulging disc right away.
+If you’ve been involved in an accident, you may not feel the symptoms of a herniated disc right away.

 Even if you are treated in the emergency room after your accident, your herniated disc won't show up on a physical exam.